helloparthshah/StadiaWireless/README.md

 - Linux and macOS versions?

 I'm still looking into how to emulate controllers in Linux and macOs.
-For now, I'm thinking of using uinput for Linux.
+For now, I'm thinking of using evdev for Linux and foohid for macos.